Magho/Short_link_meteor_app/README.md

 # Short_link_meteor_app
-This contain a simple project allow users to vote on different topics using their accounts .
+This contain a simple project allow users to create and save links .
 ## Getting startted
 Instructions on how to get a copy of these simple projects and make them run on your local machine
 ### Perequisties